tanzich/Stock_Analysis/README.md

 ## Result

 ### A comparison of stock performance between 2017 and 2018
-Comparing all the stocks side by side between 2017 and 2018 it is cear that ENPH abd RUN are good stocks to invest in.
+Comparing all the stocks side by side between 2017 and 2018 it is clear that ENPH and RUN are good stocks to invest in.

 Stock Performance for the year 2017: